Climate and Nature Bill: Bill 172

 Lucas led a debate on the UK's response to the climate and ecological emergency on 9 February 2021.
 She called for immediate and ambitious action, two years on from Parliament's declaration of an environment and climate emergency on 1 May 2019.
-In it, she highlighting that escalating global crises—record heat, wildfires, melting ice caps, and "1 million species facing extinction"—emphasised the need for UK leadership ahead of COP26 and COP15.
+In it, she highlighted that escalating global crises—record heat, wildfires, melting ice caps, and "one million species facing extinction"—and emphasised the need for UK leadership ahead of COP26 and COP15.
 She said that: The scale and ramifications of the emergency require us to set aside party differences, and reach for the new vision of human prosperity that we know is possible.
-With sufficient political will, we can co-operate to ensure we all thrive within the limits of our planet—but that is not going to happen without new legislation that gives us a framework commensurate with the science and with reality.
+With sufficient political will, we can cooperate to ensure we all thrive within the limits of our planet—but that is not going to happen without new legislation that gives us a framework commensurate with the science and with reality.
 The [bill] is that new legislation.
 It brings the future into the present—and our responsibility to the future into the present, too.
 [All MPs should] recognise that the climate-nature crisis is bigger than any one political ideology, [and work together] on legislation that could be a new and desperately needed global first.

-Lucas also criticised the UK's "inconsistent" domestic climate policies—arguing that the Climate Change Act is "out of date" as scientists had warned about rising emissions in light of the shrinking global carbon budget.
+Lucas also criticised the UK's "inconsistent" domestic climate policies, arguing that the Climate Change Act is "out of date" as scientists had warned about rising emissions in light of the shrinking global carbon budget.
 She stressed nature's "absence" from climate strategies, despite the UK's "severe" biodiversity loss—and called for citizen engagement via assemblies, as seen in the work of Climate Assembly UK.
-Lucas also advocated updating UK legislation to reflect science, equity, and public involvement for a just transition, warning of "systemic collapse" without it.
-Supporting MPs echoed her urgency, while the Conservative Minister—Anne-Marie Trevelyan—defended the UK's net zero progress and Ten Point Plan, promising "global leadership".
+Lucas also advocated updating UK legislation to reflect science, equity and public involvement for a just transition, warning of "systemic collapse" without it.
+Supporting MPs echoed her urgency, while the then Conservative Minister—Anne-Marie Trevelyan—defended the UK's net zero progress and Ten Point Plan, promising "global leadership".

 Other MPs pressed the Conservative Government to support the bill, including David Linden (SNP) and Rachael Maskell (Labour).
-Energy Ministers' responses asserted that the Government was aiming for net zero greenhouse gas emissions by 2050, as set in 2019, and as the "first major economy to legislate in this way"—as Energy Minister, Kwasi Kwarteng, said on 8 October 2021—the UK was a "global leader".
+Energy Ministers' responses asserted that the Government was aiming for net zero greenhouse gas emissions by 2050 as set in 2019, and that as the "first major economy to legislate in this way"—as the Energy Minister, Kwasi Kwarteng, said on 8 October 2021—the UK was a "global leader".